 The airline was an early customer for the MD-11 and placed an order for five passenger and one freighter aircraft in January 1989.
 The aircraft were delivered between 1991 and 1993, allowing China Eastern (MU) to expand its passenger services to Europe and the USA.
 Early destinations included Brussels, Chicago, Los Angeles, Madrid and Seattle.

 All aircraft were delivered with P&W PW4460 engines.
-The passenger aircraft were configured to seat 44 first and 270 economy-class passengers.
+The passenger aircraft were configured to seat 44 in first class and 270 in economy class.

 The last example left the fleet in 2003 after being replaced by the Airbus A340.